 Learn more about the majors offered at University of California - Santa Cruz along with which ones have the highest average starting salaries.

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2018-2019, 748 students took at least one online class at University of California - Santa Cruz.
-This is a decrease from the 853 students who took online classes the previous year.
+In 2019-2020, 18,592 students took at least one online class at University of California - Santa Cruz.
+This is an increase from the 748 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 Learn more about online learning at University of California - Santa Cruz.

 If you’re considering University of California - Santa Cruz, here are some more schools you may be interested in knowing more about.

 Curious on how these schools stack up against UC Santa Cruz?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.